FAQs – Succot 5785

 Only bread or mezonot made from one of the five grains - wheat, oat, barley, spelt, and rye - needs to be eaten in the sukkah.
 While other foods may be eaten outside of the sukkah, it is praiseworthy that all food and drink, even water, be consumed in the sukkah.

-Even when eating bread or mezonot, if one is only eating less than a "k'betsah” - the volume equivalent of an egg - it does not need to be eaten in the sukkah.
+Even when eating bread or mezonot, if one is eating a very small amount (less than a "k'betsah” - the volume equivalent of an egg), it does not need to be eaten in the sukkah.

 If one begins eating a bread meal (of at least a k'betsah), they may not eat or drink even the slightest amount of food or drink outside of the sukkah during the meal.
 Even food that was already put in one's mouth, should be swallowed in the sukkah before exiting.